bbauska/W3Cx-5of5/README.md

 Well, this constructor function syntax is OK but not easy to read.

-If someone doesn\'t respect the conventions, like using the capital letter for the name of the function, and so on, it\'s very easy to think that this is just a normal function.
+If someone doesn&apos;t respect the conventions, like using the capital letter for the name of the function, and so on, it&apos;s very easy to think that this is just a normal function.

 If I read a source code with a constructor function written in lowercase, I might not understand that it's meant for building objects.

-JavaScript 6 introduced the concept of classes that we\'re going to see.
+JavaScript 6 introduced the concept of classes that we&apos;re going to see.

-But just before looking at the class version of the hero we saw earlier, let\'s have a look at it again.
+But just before looking at the class version of the hero we saw earlier, let&apos;s have a look at it again.

 Previously, we had a function with the name that starts with a capital letter, we passed the parameters for building the object, and we used